 - Correctional officers

-- To be eligible for appointment as a prison officer in a Corrections Victoria facility, you must be an Australian or New Zealand citizen or hold Australian permanent residency.
+- You must be an Australian or New Zealand citizen or hold Australian permanent residency.
 You must also possess a current Victorian driver's license (minimum P2 category) and be willing to obtain a current first aid certificate.

 - There are certain jobs that present conflicts of interest with the work of a prison officer, including some roles in security.
 It is best to chat to the recruitment team at an assessment centre about any work you would wish to continue doing if appointed.